Laxan3000/telegram-discord-forwarder/README.md

 ## Currently supported features

 - Sending messages to one client to the other, splitting the message in case it doesn't fit in the client's message length limit;
-- Editing sent messages and sending new ones in case it doesn't fit the client's message length limit;
+- Editing sent messages and sending new ones in case it doesn't fit the client's message length limit.
-    - Right now, if the edited message returns between the limit, the new send message on the other client remains there (probably) unedited.

 ## Starting the bots